archqua/wc3icons/README.md

 Train forward and backward transformator and discriminator as in simple train loop with addition to harmonic loss.
-Unlike the original, cycle consistency loss is ignored here.
+Unlike in the original, cycle consistency loss is ignored here.
 The intention here is to preserve trained model from "willing" to preserve pictures unchanged.
 To calculate harmonic loss, each picture was split into 16 cells